atar-axis/xpadneo/README.md

 * Download the Repository to your local machine
   `git clone https://github.com/atar-axis/xpadneo.git -b dkms`
 * Run the `install.sh` script

-**That's it - Installation done!**
+* Done!

-If something wents wrong you can always try to install it by hand like so:
+If something wents wrong you can always install it by hand like so:
 * Copy the `hid-xpadneo-<version>` folder into the `/usr/src/` directory (alternatively, create a softlink)
   e.g. `sudo ln -s ~/xpadneo/hid-xpadneo-<version>/ /usr/src/`
 * Add the driver to DKMS and install it